nicolenair/visualizemybookshelf/README.md

 The above functionality works, but here are some things scheduled to be added:
 - improving the automatic information extraction algorithm from Wikipedia and Google Books API.
-- increase the number of supported visualizations (think:
+- increase the number and complexity of supported visualizations